Trust.Zone is an attractively-priced VPN thatt’s only really good for Windows or Android users.

-Access to Netflix has been sketchy recently – we’ve been able to watch it for the past month or so, but before that it was blocked for a considerable period of time.
-We haven’t been able to access BBC iPlayer for quite a while now either.
+Access to Netflix has been blocked for some time now – we were able to watch it a couple of weeks ago but in our most recent tests we were faced with more error messages.
+We haven’t been able to access BBC iPlayer for quite a while either.

 One of our top picks for reliably unblocking streaming sites is PrivateVPN.